Pedrael/frontend-guidelines/src/practices.md

 7. Use destructurisation of an object `{field1, field2}` if you don't use an object itself.
 8. Search in array in slower than search in object.

+## Naming

+- Types are stored in types.ts
+- Globals are stored in constants.ts
+- Utility functions are stored in utils.ts